ranfysvalle02/deep-q-basics/README.md

 ---

-# From Straight Lines to Smart Decisions: A Kid-Friendly Guide to Deep Q-Learning and Regression
+# From Straight Lines to Smart Decisions: The Magic of Regression

 ---